Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

 \subsection{Errors and decoding}

 QECCs such as the surface code aim to protect the information stored in their logical qubits even as their physical qubits experience noise.
-The stabiliser generators are used to discretise and detect errors.
+The surface code's stabiliser generators are used to discretise and detect errors.
 They are measured using the circuits in Fig. \ref{figure:syndrome_extraction_stabiliser_circuits}.
 Each stabiliser generator has its own measurement circuit.
 The X(Z)-type circuit is in the upper (lower) half of the figure.
 Including initialisation and measurement of the auxiliary, the circuit's depth is eight (six).
-If idling errors with the same error probabilities as the Hadamard gates are inserted in the Z-type measurement circuit to correspond to the idling time while the Hadamards are applied in the X-type circuit, then the effect on the logical error rate is that the circuits are of effectively equal depth.
+If errors are inserted in the Z-type measurement circuit with the same error probabilities as the Hadamard gates in the X-type circuit, to account for the time in the Z-type circuit that the qubits are idle while the Hadamards are being performed in the X-type circuit, the circuits become effectively equivalent in terms of noise and resultant logical error rates, despite differences in actual depth.

-The initialisation of the auxiliary and each of the gates in the stabiliser measurement circuits can be faulty, however a \textit{code capacity} noise model assumes they are not.
-In it, errors are modelled only on data qubits and precede perfect syndrome extractions that report correct measurement outcomes. \textit{Circuit-level} noise, on the other hand, models all the gates as faulty, as well as features idling errors which apply to any qubit not being operated in a particular time step, that is while a gate is being applied to another qubit.
-Uniform depolarising, or standard depolarising, circuit-level noise \cite{Stephens2013} assumes an equal probability of errors affecting different gates in the circuit, as shown in Table \ref{table:faulty gates of uniform depolarising noise}.
+All operations, including initialisation, gates and measurement, in the stabiliser measurement circuits can be faulty, however a \textit{code capacity} noise model assumes they are not.
+It models errors only on data qubits which precede perfect syndrome extractions that report correct measurement outcomes. \textit{Circuit-level} noise, on the other hand, models all the operations as faulty, as well as features \textit{idling} errors, which apply to any qubit not being operated on in a particular time step, that is while an operation is being performed on another qubit.
+The measurement circuit can consequently cause errors to spread between data and auxiliary qubits, report an incorrect measurement result or both.

+As shown in Table \ref{table: faulty gates}, standard depolarising (SD) noise, or uniform depolarising noise, assumes that errors after a gate are uniformly distributed among Pauli operators, and assumes that each operation is equally likely to be faulty.
+The superconducting-inspired (SI) noise model \cite{HoneycombGidney, GidneyNewmanMcewen2022benchmarkingHoneycomb} also assumes uniform error distributions after each gate but assigns different relative failure probabilities to each operation, reflecting their varying durations and consequent error rates in superconductors.